Quantum Coulomb glass on the Bethe lattice: Introduction

 The rest of the paper is organized as follows.
-We discuss the mean field equations for model~\eqref{eq:Ham} in Sec.~\ref{sec:mf}.
-First we present the intuitive cavity approach in Sec.~\ref{subsec:cavity}, then we turn to the more technical replica method in Sec.~\ref{subsec:replica}.
-We present the replica symmetric solution of the mean field equations in Sec.~\ref{sec:rs}.
-We first show the self-consistency equations in Sec.~\ref{subsec:selfconsistency}, then we provide details on the numerical solution in Sec.~\ref{subsec:numerics}.
-Here we discuss two different approaches; the faster but approximate iterative perturbation theory, and the exact continuous time quantum Monte Carlo method.
-In Sec.~\ref{subsec:boundary} we study the spectral function in the replica symmetric Fermi liquid phase, and we also determine the phase boundary separating this region from the electron glass phase.
-We turn to the properties of the electron glass phase, displaying full replica symmetry breaking, in Sec.~\ref{sec:rsb}.
-First we discuss the distribution of the overlaps between different replicas in Sec.~\ref{subsec:pq}, then we turn to the distribution of Hartree energies and to the properties of the spectral function in Sec.~\ref{subsec:py}.
-In Sec.~\ref{sec:thermo} we discuss the thermodynamic properties of the model, and we show that we find a weakly first order phase transition with latent heat.
-Finally, we summarise our main findings in Sec.~\ref{sec:discuss}.
-Technical details on the continuous time quantum Monte Carlo simulations and on the numerical solution of the model in the replica symmetry broken phase, as well as additional numerical results on the universal scaling of the Coulomb gap are relegated to appendices.
+In Sec.~\ref{sec:mf}, we introduce the mean field equations through an intuitive cavity approach as well as the more technical replica method, and then formulate the resulting self-consistency equations for the replica symmetric solution and for full replica symmetry breaking.
+Sec.~\ref{sec:numerics} is devoted to the more technical aspects of the solution.
+There we discuss the faster but approximate iterative perturbation theory (Sec. ~\ref{subsec:ITP}) and the exact but numerically more demanding continuous time quantum Monte Carlo (CTQMC) method (Sec. ~\ref{subsec:QMC}).
+In the rest of the paper we present our results.
+The spectral function in the replica symmetric Fermi liquid phase as well as the phase boundary of the electron glass phase are presented in Sec.~\ref{sec:boundary}.
+Sec.~\ref{sec:rsb} is devoted to the glassy phase: we discuss there the evolution of the order parameter, the distribution of Hartree energies, and the properties of the spectral function deep in the glassy phase.
+We discuss the thermodynamics of the mean field Coulomb glass model in Sec.~\ref{sec:thermo}.
+Our main findings are summarized in Sec.~\ref{sec:discuss}.
+Technical details on the CTQMC simulations and on the numerical solution in the replica symmetry broken phase are relegated to appendices.